 Based on revised capital budgets for 2020 that have been set by E&P companies, we believe that industry drilling and completions activity in North America will be more than 50% lower in 2020 than it was in 2019.
 Many of our customers in North America are reducing capital spending as much as possible in order to generate free cash flow or minimize the extent of negative free cash flow.
-We expect drilling activity in the U.S. to continue to decline sequentially throughout 2020 and believe that the rig count in the second quarter in Canada was at the lowest levels of the last 50 years and will not experience a material seasonal increase in the second half of the year.
-The decline in industry activity has led, and is expected to continue to lead, to intense competitive pressure across all of our product and service offerings in North America, which impacts our market share as well as our margins.
+Drilling activity in the U.S. has declined sequentially throughout 2020 before stabilizing at low levels at the end of the third quarter and increasing modestly early in the fourth quarter.
+Completions activity in the U.S. is also expected to increase slightly in the fourth quarter of 2020 as compared to the third quarter.
+We believe that the rig count in Canada in the second quarter of 2020 was at the lowest levels of the last 50 years and did not experience a material seasonal increase in the third quarter of 2020.
+The Canadian rig count remains well below seasonal averages thus far in the fourth quarter, but has improved from the average rig count observed in the third quarter of 2020.
+The low level of industry activity has led, and is expected to continue to lead, to intense competitive pressure across all of our product and service offerings in North America, which impacts our market share as well as our margins.
 We currently expect international industry activity to decline in 2020 as compared to 2019 as international E&P companies continue to adjust their budgets and activity levels in response to the COVID-19 pandemic and the resulting market conditions.